basillatif/lmu-cmsi-386/homework3/written-exercises.md

 ## Problem 2

-The first declaration recognizes the location that a is a pointer to a spot in the array.
+The first declaration recognizes that a is a pointer to a location index n in the array.
+The second declaration creates a pointer b of type double that points to an array of size n.